 Upon receipt of the I-20 Request Form or letter and appropriate documents, the International Programs Office will issue an I-20 form (Certificate of Eligibility for F-1 Student Visa).
 You may then take the I-20 form to the U.S. Consulate in your home country and apply for the F-1 student visa.

-The cost to attend the 2015 Summer College for High School Students three-week session is US $4,980.
+The cost to attend the 2016 Summer College for High School Students three-week session is US$4,980.
 This fee includes room and board in an Ithaca College residence hall, a campus meal plan, and all required activities.
-(Certain expenses such as textbooks, are not included in the cost of the program -- these additional expenses come to approximately US $250.)
+(Certain expenses such as textbooks, are not included in the cost of the program -- these additional expenses come to approximately US$250.)

 Payment in full is due by May 15.
-We do not offer a payment plan, nor is financial aid available.
+We do not offer a payment plan, nor is financial aid available for international students.

 You will not be officially registered for your course until you have been accepted into the program, paid the program fee, and returned all required forms.

 Upon acceptance, you will be provided with a link where you can download several forms required for participation in the Summer College for High School Students.
 All forms must be completed, signed, and returned by May 1.
 We cannot register you in your course without them.